devloop0/shadow-lang/README.md

 instead; the syntax of the Shadow is heavily ML-inspired).

-Save the following file to `s.sdw`:
+Save the following code to `s.sdw`:

 ```
 import .prelude